CIDO-ontology/cido/README.md

 - BioPortal: http://bioportal.bioontology.org/ontologies/CIDO

 ### News:
+- 3/12/2020: CIDO was approved and added to the OBO Foundry ontology library: http://obofoundry.org/ontology/cido.html.
 - 3/12/2020: Oliver transferred the CIDO github organization location from github.com/biomedontology to the newly generated https://github.com/CIDO-ontology organization.
 Such a transfer is to better support its organization with more options (such as generating new repositories).
 - 3/12/2020: Oliver generated the new CIDO-ontology github organization.
 - 2/3/2020: Oliver submitted a request for the CIDO namespace in OBO-discuss email.
 See the email and discussions in OBO community here: https://groups.google.com/forum/#!topic/obo-discuss/AAZnGWe5eEE